 Selling Virtual Assistant Packages instead of your time (retainers) is a great way to work less and make more money.
 For some reason, there is a perception that time is less valuable than expertise.
 Even though we all know time is extremely valuable.

-This post is part of the Ultimate VA Success Guide: How To Calculate Your Virtual Assistant Rates + Create Packages.
-Each post goes into different aspects of rates, pricing, and packages and shows how interconnected they are.
-Here is an overview of all 4.
+This post is part of The Ultimate VA Success Guide: How To Calculate Your VA Rates + Create Packages.
+Below you’ll find an overview of all blog posts it includes:

 One of the things that drive me crazy about the VA Industry is there are no standard definitions and terms.
 Coming from both the IT and Project Management worlds, I love standards.